keeslonkf/Red-Team-vs.-Blue-Team/RedTeam_Writeup.md

 - The next exploit was discovered in a file within the secret folder called "connect_to_corp_server".
 - This file contained the hash of the CEO’s (Ryan) password and instructions on how to access another hidden directory within the server called “webdav”.
 - The contents are displayed below:
+  - Note the network file share address is incorrect here.
+It should include the IP of our victim machine i.e. dav://192.168.1.105/webdav/

 ![webDavInstructions](https://github.com/keeslonkf/Red-Team-vs.-Blue-Team/blob/39d081ca13b751d97885985216948dfe3114aa54/RedTeam_Images/webDavInstructions.JPG)